lucee/lucee-docs/docs/03.reference/02.tags/objectcache/tag.md

 - server
 ---

-Flushes a object cache or returns the current size.
+Flushes an object cache or returns the current size.